 Coming through the Rye

 Before corn-based whiskeys stole the show, rye whiskeys were the rage.
-Today rye whiskey is mostly a blending booze, but it’s also making a comeback behind the bar, starring once again in classic cocktails like the Sazerac and Manhattan.
+Today rye whiskey is making a comeback, starring once again in classic cocktails like the Sazerac and Manhattan.

 Don't drink alone.
 Add some food to the fun.
 We've picked several top-rated finger food recipes to pair up with your favorite whiskey cocktails.